Showing 9 top-rated scenic spots • Updated June 2026

 Oconaluftee River Overlook

-This easily accessible overlook consistently delivers jaw-dropping mountain views that impress even hard-to-please kids.
-Visitors are struck by how such a simple pull-off can offer such breathtaking scenery, with fall foliage being particularly spectacular.
-The peaceful atmosphere makes it a favorite stop for those exploring the Cherokee area and Blue Ridge Parkway.
+Oconaluftee River Overlook in Cherokee This easily accessible overlook consistently provides impressive mountain views that appeal to even the most discerning kids.
+Visitors are surprised by how such a simple pull-off can offer such remarkable scenery, with fall foliage being particularly striking.
+The tranquil atmosphere makes it a popular stop for those exploring the Cherokee area and Blue Ridge Parkway.

 Frequently Asked Questions

-What is the best scenic spot in Cherokee?
+What are the best scenic spots in Cherokee?

 Based on our TSM Score™ rankings, Blue Ridge Parkway - South End is currently the top-rated scenic spot in Cherokee with a rating of 4.9 from 334 reviews.

-How many scenic spot are there in Cherokee?
+How many scenic spots are there in Cherokee?

-We currently track 9 scenic spot in Cherokee, all rated and reviewed by real visitors.
+We currently track 9 Scenic spots in Cherokee, all rated and reviewed by real visitors.
 Our list is updated regularly as new businesses open and reviews come in.

-When is the best time to visit scenic spot in Cherokee?
+When is the best time to visit scenic spots in Cherokee?